 Our operating companies are dependent upon the successful and uninterrupted functioning of their computer and data processing systems.
-The failure of these systems could interrupt operations or materially impact Pawnee's ability to originate and service their lease and loan portfolio and (in the case of Pawnee) broker networks.
-If sustained or repeated, a system failure could negatively affect the operations of Pawnee.
-Pawnee maintains confidential information regarding lessees and borrowers in their computer systems.
+The failure of these systems could interrupt operations or materially impact upon the ability of our operating subsidiaries to originate and service their lease and loan portfolio and (in the case of Pawnee and Windset) broker networks.
+If sustained or repeated, a system failure could negatively affect these operations.
+Pawnee and Windset maintains confidential information regarding lessees and borrowers in their computer systems.
 This infrastructure may be subject to physical break-ins, computer viruses, programming errors, attacks by third parties or similar disruptive problems.
 A security breach of computer systems could disrupt operations, damage reputation and result in liability.